gmlewis/irmf/spec/README.md

 That 2D plane represents the quantity of each material that the renderer will deposit into 3D space along that 2D plane.
-(An unlimited number of homogeneous or full-color materails are supported.)
+(An unlimited number of homogeneous or full-color materials are supported.)
 By modifying the parameters while the printer is building the model and re-slicing it from different angles and positions, the 3D printer can get the information it needs to build the model.